melange-re/melange-re.github.io/README.md

 When a new version of `melange` is published in opam, a new release of the docs and playground should be published.
 The process is as follows:

-- Update `documentation-site.opam` to point `melange` and `melange-playground` packages to the commit of the new release (they need to be pinned so that the Melange docs can be accessed on a stable path)
+- Update the `melange` submodule to the release commit.
+When the release changes OCaml compiler lines, also update its branch in `.gitmodules`.
+- Update the OCaml and Melange constraints in `dune-project`, then regenerate `documentation-site.opam`.
-- Update versions of the compiler listed in the playground (`app.jsx`)
+- Update the compiler versions listed in the playground (`app.jsx`).
-- In the docs markdown pages, grep for the last version of Melange that was used and replace it with the newer one.
+- Audit version references in the Markdown documentation.
+Keep historical migration guides pinned to the versions they describe.
+- Run `make pull-melange-docs` and verify the generated Markdown API locally.
+- Run `make check-reason`, `make check-extracted-code-blocks`, `make test`, and `make build-site`.
 - Open a PR with the changes above
 - After merging the PR, create a new branch `x.x.x-patches`.
 This branch will be used to publish any patches or improvements to that version of the docs /